Cover for Chalmer Lee Jones's Obituary

 IN LOVING MEMORY OF

-Chalmer "CL" Lee
+Chalmer Lee

 Jones